Edgerton, Missouri

-Edgerton is a city in northeastern Platte County, Missouri and is part of the Kansas City metropolitan area within the United States.
+Edgerton is a city in northeastern Platte County, Missouri, United States, that is part of the Kansas City metropolitan area.
 The population was 601 at the 2020 census.

 History

 A post office called Edgerton has been in operation since 1871.
 The community was named after one Mr. Edgerton, a railroad employee.

 Geography

 Edgerton is located along Missouri routes B and Z. The community is 1.5 miles east of the Platte River on Grove Creek.
 The Smithville Reservoir is about six miles east in adjacent Clinton County.

 According to the United States Census Bureau, the city has a total area of 1.11 sqmi, all land.